American Coot

 Timber Mesa Christmas Bird Count

 The White Mountain area is known for its wintering waterfowl and Bald Eagles.
-Some birds seen on recent CBCs are: Canvasback, Redhead Duck, Hooded Merganser, Common Goldeneye, Common Merganser, Northern Harrier, Sharp-shinned Hawk, American kestrel, Townsend’s Solitaire, and Belted Kingfisher.
+Some birds seen on recent CBCs are Canvasback, Redhead Duck, Hooded Merganser, Common Goldeneye, Common Merganser, Northern Harrier, Sharp-shinned Hawk, American kestrel, Townsend’s Solitaire, and Belted Kingfisher.
 All levels of birding are welcome.